 Ah, marketing automation software—the Holy Grail of productivity and reporting for digital marketers.

-Research firm Frost & Sullivan predicts the marketing automation software market will jump from $550 million in 2015 to $1.9 billion in 2020.
+Research firm Frost & Sullivan predicts the marketing automation software market, which was $550 million in 2015, will jump to $1.9 billion in 2020.

 If you're reading this piece, there is a good chance that you may not have had hands on experience with any marketing automation tool.
 Or, you're looking to make a move from your current option.

 Chances are you're here because you're interested in HubSpot, but not quite sure if it's right for your company's needs.

 - Which marketing automation software option is right for my team?